 Any suggestions other than screening your messages before I read them at our team meetings?

-Yes, the simple truth that there’s nothing you can say or do to change the way a patient prioritizes their health can be sobering.
+Yes, the simple truth that there’s little you can say or do to change the way a patient prioritizes their health can be sobering.

-You have the same difficulty getting a patient to abandon their allopathic mindset, as I would have attempting to get you to change your position on abortion, spanking, gun control or capital punishment—regardless of what your positions were.
+You have the same difficulty getting a patient to abandon their allopathic mindset, as I would attempting to get you to change your position on abortion, spanking, gun control or capital punishment—regardless of what your positions happen to be.